wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

     *   (b) makes a person of the kind referred to in paragraph (a) capable of consenting to the taking of a bodily sample in response to a request made under that section.

-    (1A) However, a suspect may, in relation to an indictable offence, consent to the taking of a buccal sample as a result of a [Part 2A][41] request if the suspect is a child, or was a child, at the time the offence is alleged to have been committed, and cannot lawfully be prosecuted in relation to the offence because it is not an offence of any of the following kinds:
+    (1A) However, a suspect who is a child, or was a child at the time the offence is alleged to have been committed, may consent to the taking of a buccal sample as a result of a [Part 2A][51] request if, in accordance with [section 272][211] of the Children, Young Persons, and Their Families Act 1989, he or she may not be lawfully prosecuted under the [Criminal Procedure Act 2011][212] for that offence.

-    *   (a) the offence of murder or manslaughter:

-    *   (b) an indictable offence (other than murder or manslaughter)---

-        *   (i) that is alleged to have been committed when the suspect was aged 12 or 13 years; and

-        *   (ii) for which the maximum penalty available is or includes imprisonment for life or for at least 14 years:

-    *   (c) an indictable offence (other than murder or manslaughter)---

-        *   (i) that is alleged to have been committed when the suspect was aged 12 or 13 years, and was for the purposes of [section 272(1)(c)][210] of the Children, Young Persons, and Their Families Act 1989 a previous offender under section 272(1A) or (1B) of that Act; and

-        *   (ii) for which the maximum penalty available is or includes imprisonment for at least 10 years but less than 14 years.

     (2) Where a suspect request is made under [section 6][16] to a suspect who is of or over the age of 14 years but under 17 years, that section and [section 7][17] shall apply subject to the following modifications: